 Cross-checking your position is always a good thing.
-The intersection with the Oakland 114 radial was one way (I assume that by now you've crossed it).
-Ahead of us lies the SUNOL intersection.
-If you look closely, 5 separate radials join at the point, so we have an embarrassment of choices with regards to the intersecting radial.
+The intersection with the Oakland 114 radial is one way.
+Ahead of that lies the SUNOL intersection.
+If you Cross OAK 114 radial look closely, 5 separate radials join at the point, so we have an embarrassment of choices with regards to the intersecting radial.
 Because it will come in useful later, we're going to use the one coming in from the upper right.
-Another check of the sectional reveals that this is the 229 radial of the Manteca VOR, 116.0 MHz, ident ECA ( $\cdot -\cdot - \cdot -$ ).
+Another check of the sectional reveals that this is the 229 radial of the Manteca VORTAC, 116.0 MHz, ident ECA ( · - · - · · - ).